apify/rag-web-browser/README.md

 This allows the Actor to stay active, enabling it to retrieve results with lower latency.

 *Limitations*: Running the Actor in Standby mode does not support changing crawling and scraping configurations using query parameters.
-Supporting this would require creating crawlers on the fly, which would add an overhead of 1-2 seconds.
+Supporting this would require the following:
+- Creating crawlers on the fly, which would introduce an overhead of 1-2 seconds and potentially result in a large number of crawlers.
+- Setting up a new queue for each crawler to ensure that requests are properly handled by the corresponding crawler.
+- Implementing this will require some refactoring.
+The simplest approach is to create a new key that combines both crawlers, and then create a named queue and crawler based on this key.
+  `const key = JSON.stringify(cheerioCrawlerOptions) + JSON.stringify(playwrightCrawlerOptions) + JSON.stringify(playwrightScraperSettings);`

 #### 🔥 How to start the Actor in a Standby mode?